 Allain, a former NHL and Olympics assistant, was named the 11th head coach of the Yale men's program on April 15, 2006.
 Allain is the third Yale graduate to take the position and the first since Holcomb York '17 led the Bulldogs from 1930 to 1938 (Lawrence M. Noble '27 coached the Elis from 1928 to 1930).

 The starting goalie on four Bulldog squads, Allain owns the fourth-most (31) wins for a Yale netminder and ranks fourth at the school with 2,337 career saves.
 He owns four of the top 10 Yale single-game save totals, including 55 stops in a 7-3 loss at Minnesota on Dec.
 28, 1978.
 Allain played two years (1980-82) of professional hockey in Sweden before suffering a career-ending injury.

 Allain, the goalie coach for the St. Louis Blues from 1998 to 2006, watched his netminders give up the fewest goals in the NHL in 1999-2000, claiming the William M. Jennings Trophy.
 That season the Blues captured the President's Trophy for the best regular-season record in the league.

 His professional hockey coaching experience also includes serving as a scout for the NHL's Nashville Predators in 1997-98 and a four-year (1993-97) stint as an assistant coach for the Washington Capitals, where he helped Jim Carey win the 1996 Vezina Trophy.

-Allain is a Worcester, Mass., native who has six brothers (five of them played college hockey) and a father who had played professionally in the old Eastern League.
+Allain is a Worcester, Mass., native who has six brothers, five of whom played college hockey, while his father played professionally in the old Eastern League.
 He and his wife, Mi, have three children: Josefine, Julia and Niklas.

 1976-80: Attended Yale